dae-cpp/dae-cpp/README.md

 # dae-cpp

-A simple but powerful header-only C++ solver for systems of Differential and Algebraic Equations (DAE).
+A simple but powerful header-only C++ solver for the systems of Differential-Algebraic Equations (DAE).

 ## What is dae-cpp

 ### How does it work

-Quasi-Newton method
+TODO: Quasi-Newton method...

 ### The main features of the solver

 ## Installation

+Header only, no need to install, just copy `dae-cpp` folder into your folder.

+Examples and tests can be compiled using CMake.

 ## Testing